w3c/aria/documentation/process.md

 #### Requirements for merging a normative PR:
 1. **Consensus:** The change in the PR has been discussed in a ARIA WG meeting and the general direction of the change has been consensed on.
     - The ARIA WG's consensus should be recorded in comments of the PR or in the comments of the issue that the PR resolves.
+    - If a working group member is not sure about whether a PR's change has consensus, they should add the tag "needs consensus" and "agenda", and it will be discussed in a meeting.
 2. **Review:** Every normative PR needs 3 approving reviews from ARIA WG members, but depending on the complexity of the change, the ARIA WG may assign additional reviewers.
     - The reviewers should be made based on the text and meaning of the change, not on whether the checklist has been fulfilled.
     - Any working group member can add themselves as a reviewer.